open-quantum-safe/liboqs/docs/algorithms/sig/picnic.md

 | [Primary Source](#primary-source) | master                   | x86\_64                     | Linux                           | AVX2,SSE2               | True                               | True                                           | False                 |
 | [Primary Source](#primary-source) | master                   | x86\_64                     | Darwin,Windows                  | SSE2                    | True                               | True                                           | False                 |

-Are implementations chosen based on runtime CPU feature detection? **No**.
+Are implementations chosen based on runtime CPU feature detection? **Yes**.

  ‡For an explanation of what this denotes, consult the [Explanation of Terms](#explanation-of-terms) section at the end of this file.